 Easy Indian Lentils

-- 3-4 Tbsp organic coconut oil (or other healthy fat)
+- 3-4 Tbsp coconut oil (or other healthy fat)

-- 28 oz diced tomatoes (of course, fresh is fine also)
+- 28 oz diced tomatoes (fresh or canned)

 - salt (to taste - I use about 2 tsp)

 - Melt oil in a large, heavy pot over medium heat.

 - Add onion and garlic.
 Saute 5 minutes or until the onion is soft.

 - Bring to a boil.
 Reduce heat to low.

 If Using Pressure Cooker or Instant Pot